Flag of the European Union EU Clinical Trials Register Help

 End point description

 Blood samples were collected and analyzed for determination of anti-idursulfase antibodies every 6 months in SHP-ELA-401.
 Analysis of anti-idursulfase antibodies including neutralizing antibodies (NAb) was conducted using validated 3-tier immunoassay methods (screening, confirmatory, and titer).
 Efficacy Set consisted of all prospective participants, who had a baseline and at least 1 post-baseline efficacy assessment.
-Subjects analyzed is the number of participants with data available for analysis for this outcome measure at the end-of-study.
+As pre-specified in the SAP, descriptive analysis for this outcome measure was planned only for the reported arm, which included all prospective participants in the Efficacy Set in this study.

 End point type